-Paper (I per camper)
+Worksheet - blank side (I per camper)

-Give each camper plain piece of paper.
+Have campers turn to the back side of the worksheet from earlier.
 Ask them to write down or draw a picture of some ways in which they can give back to God (share toys with others, give food to someone in need, give a gift, give money, share clothes, spend time helping someone, etc).

-There are many ways we can give back to God.
+There are many ways that we can give back to God.
 God has blessed each of us with more than we need.
 We can take what He has given us and give Him glory by having a giving heart.
 When we have a giving heart, it shows that our trust and hope are in Jesus, and not in this world.
 We trust in Him to give us everything we need, and believe that His plan for us is good.
 We worship God by giving back to Him.